Breast Augmentation FAQs

 What you may note after pregnancy is that the implants do not sit as high and fill out the breast/skin envelope as before.
 Some women will then choose to have a second augmentation or lift/augmentation combination, because as they say, the breasts are less “perky”.
 Using a larger implant will fill up the skin envelope, or if the skin is too loose, a skin-reducing lift can restore the original higher position of the implant.
 If tightness without change in volume is desire, only a lift can be done.

-Web reference: http://enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-lift/
+Web reference: https//enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-lift/

 • Breast Implant Scars